Best Clinical Psychology Programs in Texas

 Campus Based - Visit Website

-The University of Houston's Clinical Neuropsychology concentration provides advanced training in understanding brain-behavior relationships across human lifespans.
-This specialized doctoral program prepares academic clinical neuropsychologists to conduct cutting-edge research and clinical work with diverse populations.
-Students develop expertise in examining cognitive functions, neurological disorders, and multidisciplinary approaches to understanding central nervous system challenges.
-The program emphasizes research skills, clinical practice, and innovative approaches to improving quality of life for individuals with neurological conditions.
+This Clinical Neuropsychology concentration at the University of Houston provides specialized doctoral training in brain-behavior relationships across human lifespans, following Houston Conference Guidelines.
+The program prepares academic clinical neuropsychologists to conduct cutting-edge research and clinical work with diverse populations experiencing neurological conditions.
+Students develop expertise in examining cognitive functions, neurological disorders, and multidisciplinary approaches to central nervous system challenges.
+The program emphasizes research laboratory opportunities and innovative approaches to improving quality of life for individuals with neurological conditions through clinical practice and scientific investigation.

 - PhD Program in Clinical Psychology